Goidz/acid-annies-gig-guide/README.md

 - google.oauth2.service_account for credentials

-## Testing, errors and fixes:
+## Testing, errors, and fixes:

 - Validated the code in Code Institute CI Python Linter [pep8ci](https://pep8ci.herokuapp.com/#).

   I have one error which is an E501 error for a too long line of code.
-It's on a line of code which I am not able to split up.
+It's on a line of code that I am not able to split up.
 (Line 296 in the run.py file) The line of code appends input information to a Google Sheet which is a long row of entries.
 I do not know how to split this line of code.
 I am worried it might affect the execution.
 (Click Details)